▶️ LISTEN TO THIS ARTICLE

 The Saturation Problem

 But building harder versions of the same test is a treadmill.
 Models improve, benchmarks saturate, researchers build harder benchmarks, models improve again.
-The underlying assumption that a single accuracy number can capture model quality was always flawed.
-Saturation just made it obvious.
+The underlying assumption that a single accuracy number can capture model quality was too narrow.
+Saturation just made that easier to see.

 Contamination: The Scores Were Never Real